duber000/town-builder/README.md

 - Edit mode for adjusting position and rotation of placed objects
 - Delete mode for removing objects from the scene
 - Save and load town layouts
+- Keyboard navigation with arrow keys and WASD

 ## Requirements